FStarLang/FStar/INSTALL.md

         $ make -C src/ocaml-output -j 6

 The option `-j 6` controls the number of cores to be used in parallel build.
 This is a relatively standard unix feature.
+Using more cores resuls in greater RAM usage.
+This can make builds slow if your system does not have enough RAM to support all parralel builds.
+Consider monitoring RAM usage when building, and use less cores if you are using 100% of your RAM.

 **Note:** On Windows this generates a native F\* binary, that is, a binary that does *not* depend on `cygwin1.dll`, since the installer above uses a